Get more value and fun from your Orlando getaway with low-cost attractions and activities.

 Fun Spot America

-Presenting family-friendly, amusement-park fun at its I-Drive and Kissimmee locations, Fun Spot America offers a-la-carte pricing via the pay-as-you-go Fun E-Card.
-What’s more, most attractions at both locations are $7 to $12 each, and admission is always free.
-If you want to make a full day of Fun Spot, consider a single-day pass.
-They provide unlimited rides and are available from Visit Orlando powered by BestofOrlando.com for $59.95.
+With locations on I-Drive and in Kissimmee near Walt Disney World, Fun Spot America offers family-friendly amusement park excitement with a pay-as-you-go Fun E-Card.
+Many attractions are just $7 each, and admission is always free.
+For a full day of action, consider a single-day pass with unlimited rides, available from Visit Orlando powered by BestofOrlando.com for $52.81.

 Save on discount tickets: Fun Spot America